Taking the Journey to Adaptive Tech

 For the second year, our IT Strategy Briefing centred on an Adaptive Technology model (ATM) – a blueprint for the modern workplace.
 The event was at the home of motor racing; the McLaren Thought Leadership Centre.

-Following the model’s launch in 2017, this year’s event focussed on putting the theory into practice.
+Following the model’s launch in 2017, our 2018 event explored how it's working in practice.
 We heard how tech giants - such as Microsoft and ServiceNow – are using it to transform their businesses and from clients who shared their stories of 'ATM in action'.

-Reid - keynote speaker for the event - captivated the 100+ strong audience with her deeply personal story and shone on stage.
+Reid - keynote speaker for the event - captivated the 100+ strong audience with her deeply personal story.

 A recurring theme of the day was adaptability; the attitudes and habits fundamental to success.